E6IIRA/SIbauiRP-ALTV/README.md

 # SIbauiRP-ALTV
-i dont help by this Leak
+i dont help for this Leak

+Only you Can Pay me for Fix any stuff